 Meanwhile, bring a pot of salted water to a boil and drop in the pasta.
 Rinse and scrub the clams and keep at hand.

-Add the tomato paste and about 1 ladle (or half a cup) of the starchy water from the cooking pasta.
+Add about 1 ladle (or half a cup) of the starchy water from the cooking pasta.
 Bring to a boil in the pan.
 Add the clams to the pan and close the lid immediately.
 Cook for 2-3 minutes before opening.
 If some of the clams are unopened, cover the lid and cook a little longer.
 Discard any clams that don’t open after 5 minutes.

 Once the pasta is cooked al dente, drain and transfer immediately to the pan with the sauce.
 Toss pasta to coat, taste for seasoning, adding salt and pepper as desired, and serve immediately with the parsley for garnish.